nosinovacao/dotnet-sonar/README.md

 This latest image was built with the following components:

-* dotnetcore-sdk 8.0.302
+* dotnetcore-sdk 6.0.424
-* dotnetcore-runtime 8.0.6 (required by Sonar-Scanner)
+* dotnetcore-runtime 6.0.32 (required by Sonar-Scanner)
-* SonarQube MSBuild Scanner 6.2.0.85879
+* SonarQube MSBuild Scanner 7.1.1.96069
 * Docker binaries 24.0.x (for running Docker in Docker using the docker.sock mount)
-* OpenJDK Java Runtime 17 (required by Sonar-Scanner and some Sonar-Scanner plugins)
 * NodeJS 20 (required by Sonar-Scanner web analysis plugins)

 ## Supported tags and respective `Dockerfile` links